 Is a DUI a felony or misdemeanor in Florida?

 In most cases, a DUI in Florida is considered a misdemeanor.
-However, it can become a felony under certain circumstances, such as repeat offenses or serious injury/death resulting from impaired driving.
+However, it can become a felony under certain circumstances, such as repeat offenses or severe injury/death resulting from impaired driving.

 How long does a DUI stay on your record in Florida?